 To say that Martha’s Vineyard is my happy place, as I often have, is an understatement.
 I’ve been coming to the island every summer since I was little.
 Basically, for as long as I can remember.
 And even in the peak of the August tourist season, it still holds so much hidden magic and local charm.

-In addition to countless happy memories with my grandparents and extended family, I owe the island big time for my love of food.
-While there are many Martha’s Vineyard restaurants that will keep you well-fed during a visit, the local agriculture and farming community are what make the island such a special place to cook.
+In addition to countless happy memories with my grandparents and extended family (not to mention, our elopement!), I owe the island big time for my love of food.
+While there are many best restaurants on Martha’s Vineyard that will keep you well-fed during a visit, the local agriculture and farming community are what make the island such a special place to cook.

 I’ve already given you many line items from my vineyard culinary highlight reel, from the fresh Morning Glory Farm corn with basil butter to the island fresca soup I recreated from Red Cat Kitchen.
 Not to mention all the years of seared scallops, crispy yellowtail flounder, and baked bluefish from Edgartown Seafood.